Simon Franglen scores with James Horner’s The Magnificent Seven

 The Magnificent Seven opened in theaters on September 23rd, and a soundtrack album featuring Horner and Franglen’s score is available from Sony Masterworks.

-You've only seen 9 images - click here for 10 more scoring session images for this film!
+You've only seen 9 images - click here for 10 more scoring session images for this project!